-And be from a person that is a legal resident of the United States.
-The Department will accept requests submitted on either the Department’s downloadable RTKL Request Form or on the request form approved by the Pennsylvania Office of Open Records (a sample of which can be obtained at http://openrecords.state.pa.us).
+- And be from a person that is a legal resident of the United States.
+The Department will accept requests submitted on the Department’s downloadable RTKL Request Form.
+Requestors may also submit the Request Form approved by the Pennsylvania Office of Open Records.

 The regular business hours of the Department’s RTKL Office are 8:30 a.m. to 5:00 p.m.
 Monday through Friday.
 Any RTKL request received by the RTKL Office after the close of regular business hours shall be deemed to have been received by that office on the following business day.